klmcmillan/image_classification_sandbox/README.md

 ## classify_images_knn.py

-This file uses the [k-nearest neighbors algorithm (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) to classify images from a dataset created using [download_images.py](#download).
+This file uses the [k-nearest neighbors (KNN) algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) to classify images from a dataset created using [download_images.py](#download).
 The following pre-processing steps are taken to prepare the image data for input into the KNN algorithm:

 1. Transform the 2D images into a 1D arrays of RGB pixels
 2. Reduce the dimensionality of the feature space through the use of [principle component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis)